 3.94.5 Security Considerations

-See ITI TF-1: Section 49.5 for security considerations for the PMIM Profile.
+See ITI TF-1: Section 49.5 for security considerations for the PMIR Profile.

 See ITI TF-2x: Appendix Z.8 for common mobile security considerations.

 The subscription is made by the Patient Subscriber actor, which must be authorized at the Patient Identity Manager to request subscriptions.
 This authorization is valid at the time the Subscribe to Patient Update transaction request/response.
 The timeout associated with the client authorization does not impact the life of the subscription.
 However, the Patient Subscriber identity has no impact on the resulting Mobile Patient Identity Feed endpoint authentication or authorization.
 There is no communication of security credentials for the Mobile Patient Identity Feed transaction within the Subscribe to Patient Update transactions.